scrapy/scrapy/docs/topics/exceptions.rst

 .. exception:: IgnoreRequest

-This exception can be raised by the Scheduler or any downlaoder middleware to indicate that the request should be ignored.
+This exception can be raised by the Scheduler or any downloader middleware to indicate that the request should be ignored.

 NotConfigured